adrianabenicio/MontgomeryCrimes/README.md

 * Answer the proposed questions appropriately and provide a good data visualization through charts;
 * Elaborate relevant questions whose answer produces important information.

+# Insights

+From the crime data, the main insights were:

+* Determine the longest and shortest police response time.
+The purpose of this evaluation was to verify the quality of the police service through the response time and to determine if this time varies according to the district.
+* Another insight was to find the most common crime by the district.
+From this information is possible to analyse if there are common crimes in neighboring districts and to think about a possible spreading of that crime.
+* Furthermore, a relevant information could be to know in which places there are more occurrences of crimes and in which shift these crimes are most common.
+* Finally, other relevant information comes from determining the percentage of crimes against children, animals, and how many crimes involve drugs, sexual offenses, and unauthorized taking of someone’s personal property.

 # Contributors

 * Adriana Benício Galvão